How to Pick Stocks to Invest in

 At this stage in our guide of how to pick stocks, your list of potential stocks to invest in should have been whittled down and now comprise solely of companies whose business you understand and which have a competitive advantage in their industry.

 Now it is time to do some research on the companies which remain.
-Read the financial press to find out the latest news, although bear in mind that you should take commentators’ opinions with a large pinch of salt.
+Read financial publications to find out the latest news, although bear in mind that you should take commentators’ opinions with a large pinch of salt.

 Some of the figures you should pay particular attention to are: